-How to properly care for your leather boots
+How to properly care for your leather walking boots

-A mountain or hiking boot is a good friend on long journeys.
-To ensure that it stays that way, we have put together a few recommendations for you to take the best possible care of your boots.
+We have put together a few recommendations for you to take the best possible care of your walking boots.
 Proper care begins even before the first step.

 1. Cleaning: Remove dirt and grime from your boots with plenty of water and a brush.
 This is particularly important and should be done after every walk to protect the leather and soles.
 From time to time you should clean the inner lining of both leather and GORE-TEX boots with lukewarm water.
 This washes away salt residues and sweat which can lead to the leather linings becoming brittle and cracked.
 Then treat the inside of leather boots with a

 very thin layer of hand cream which keeps the lining soft.

 2. Drying: Let your boots dry in an airy place, but never in the sun or near a heat source because leather ‘burns’ very easily and then becomes cracked and brittle.
 Boots with a leather lining also take a little longer to dry than boots with GORE-TEX.
 Newspaper can help to suck the moisture out of the boot but don’t forget to take it out.
 And note, wooden shoe trees keep the shape of the boots longer when they dry.

 3. Maintenance: Leather boots should always be cared for when the surface is no longer soft and supple.
 A slightly greyish layer is another visual sign that the leather urgently needs food.
 It is difficult to specify a time here because it depends on the use your boots get.
 However, don’t wait until cracks have already formed in the leather.
 If in doubt, take the boots to your specialist dealer and get advice on how to care for them.

 To care for your boots, it’s important to make a distinction between the different types of leather or materials used in boot manufacture.
 Here’s some information about different types of leather boots.